uxallthethings/wpgovernance/journey-maps.md

 * ⚠️ Themes and plugins can cause formatting & usability issues

 ## Site Owners for Hobby & Pastime Websites
-￼Sam is a member of a trail running community.
+Sam is a member of a trail running community.
 They have a domain and are ready to set up hosting.
 They choose WordPress for their blog because their group is not technical and they love the ability to write essays with the visual editor.
 When asked why not just run a Facebook group for the trail running group, Sam replies, “because not everyone uses Facebook.”
 * 👍 Easy to disseminate information from a WordPress blog
 * 👍 Control and ownership of content
 * 👍 Low cost to get started